Executive Summary

 Why Board AI Risk Reporting Matters

-Boards have fiduciary responsibility for organizational risk.
-As AI becomes embedded in operations, boards need visibility into AI risk—not the technical details, but the business implications.
+Boards hold fiduciary responsibility for organizational risk.
+As AI becomes embedded in operations, boards need visibility into AI risk, not the technical details, but the business implications.

 What Boards Need to Know